aws-samples/sample-analyze-bedrock-usage-and-quotas/README.md

 This CLI tool helps to visualize foundation model (FM) usage in [Amazon Bedrock](https://aws.amazon.com/bedrock/).
 It aggregates the FM usage across Bedrock application inference profiles and provides visibility on current usage gap towards the service quotas (e.g. tokens-per-minute/TPM and requests-per-minute/RPM)

-While [Amazon CloudWatch](https://aws.amazon.com/cloudwatch/) already provides metrics for the FMss used in Bedrock, it might not be straightforward to aggregate usage for that FM when used across multiple custom application inference profiles.
+While [Amazon CloudWatch](https://aws.amazon.com/cloudwatch/) already provides metrics for the FMss used in Bedrock, it might not be straightforward to see how each of your custom application inference profiles contribute to a certain FM usage in Bedrock.
 Also, the quota lookup needs to be done separately via [AWS service quotas](https://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html).
 With this tool, you can specify the region and model to analyze and it will fetch the usage across last 1 hour, 1 day, 7 days, 14 days, and 30 days, each with aggregated data across the application inference profiles.
 It will generate HTML report containing the statistics table and time series data.

 This CLI tool can be used to answer questions like:
 1. What is the TPM, and RPM of a particular FM in Bedrock in certain region, across all of my application inference profiles?